-The working group is responsible for fungicide resistance strategies in banana cropping and aims to represent all major banana growing regions globally.
-The working group is open to parties with a serious interest in resistance management in banana.
-An important requirement for the membership is - as for any FRAC working group - active participation as necessary precondition for productive discussions between the technical experts and the establishment of useful guidelines.
+The FRAC Working Group is responsible for fungicide resistance management strategies in banana cropping and aims to represent all major banana growing regions globally.
+The meetings of the Working Group are open (by agreement with the Chair) to parties with a serious interest in resistance management in banana.
+An important requirement for the membership and attendance at meetings is, as for any FRAC working group, active participation as the necessary precondition for productive discussions between the technical experts and the establishment of useful guidelines.
+This active participation usually consists of the sharing of technical data relating to fungicide resistance and resistance management.